Jobs for the Future Launches the Normalizing Education Collective

 A Transformative Community of Practice for Postsecondary Education in Prison

 Using our Normalizing Opportunity policy framework as a guide for systemic change, we are developing policy briefs and other strategic resources with recommendations about where change needs to occur and how to create conditions that enable opportunity.
 We will regularly update this page with new data, insights, and ideas as we expand our ongoing research and collaborate with new partners who share our commitment to normalizing opportunity.
-Download "A Strong REO Program Helps Build A Strong Workforce" below.
+Download "A Strong REO Program Helps Build a Strong Workforce" below.

 JFF calls on policymakers to break down barriers to economic opportunity—and establish policies that create equitable economic advancement—for the 70 million people in the United States with criminal records.
 Our actionable recommendations will expand the talent pool available to fill critical workforce gaps and build a more equitable and just society.

-Through original artwork by legendary artist and activist Brandan “BMike” Odums and poetry by acclaimed writer Jazmine Williams, this advocacy campaign showcases the transformational work of iconic justice advocates Susan Burton, John Gargano, and McKinley “Mac” Phipps which elevates the success that individuals who have been incarcerated can achieve when barriers come down and opportunities expand.
+Through original artwork by legendary artist and activist Brandan “BMike” Odums and poetry by acclaimed writer Jazmine Williams, this advocacy campaign showcases the transformational work of iconic justice advocates Susan Burton, John Gargano, and McKinley “Mac” Phipps, which elevates the success that individuals who have been incarcerated can achieve when barriers come down and opportunities expand.

 Seventy percent of individuals who are incarcerated want to earn a postsecondary credential.
 This digital field guide provides education leaders and corrections professionals access to a free library of resources necessary to create high-quality education programming for students who are incarcerated.